Freaks and Greeks

 Talking with Jason Goldenberg is a rare treat considering he’s always moving.
 No, seriously.
 He’s constantly moving.

 Goldenberg is a part of Pi Kappa Phi’s National Philanthropy event called Journey Of Hope, a 3,600-mile bike ride from San Francisco to Washington D.C. that raises funds and awareness for people with disabilities.
-When the group isn’t bike riding, they’re stopping at local organizations that support people with disabilities to hang out, play basketball, and spend time with each other.
+When the group isn’t biking, they’re stopping at local organizations that support people with disabilities to hang out, play basketball, and spend time with each other.

 MA: What inspired you to do this?